-Humanity & Inclusion works in Sierra Leonne to ensure access to education for all, including children with disabilities.
-The association is also able to respond in the case of emergency as was the case during the 2014 Ebola epidemic.
-Humanity & Inclusion arranged the transportation of patients to screening and treatment centres and worked to ensure that awareness raising messages reached the most vulnerable groups of people.
+HI works in Sierra Leonne to ensure access to education for all, including children with disabilities.
+We also work to improve the quality of life and mental health of people suffering from psychosocial distress or living with a mental health disorder.
+The association is able to respond in the case of emergency as was the case during the 2014 Ebola epidemic.

 Children from Sierra Leone having fun | © Federico Saracini / HI

-When the Ebola epidemic hit Sierra Leone in 2014, Humanity & Inclusion opted to increase its presence in the country, so that it could continue to provide its expertise in emergency humanitarian operations and protection of the most vulnerable.
+When the Ebola epidemic hit Sierra Leone in 2014, HI opted to increase its presence in the country, so that it could continue to provide its expertise in emergency humanitarian operations and protection of the most vulnerable.

 Until the end of the epidemic, in March 2016, the organisation managed a fleet of ambulances covering the entire Freetown region (the country’s capital).
-After Sierra Leone was declared Ebola free, Humanity & Inclusion supported the survivors through specific rehabilitation care to alleviate their chronic pain.
+After Sierra Leone was declared Ebola free, HI supported the survivors through specific rehabilitation care to alleviate their chronic pain.

-Since then, Humanity & Inclusion has resumed its activities in the area of inclusive education, currently running four projects that work towards ensuring access to education for all, with a focus on children with disabilities and children affected by the Ebola epidemic.
+Since then, HI has resumed its activities in the area of inclusive education, currently running threefour projects that work towards ensuring access to education for all and our project, ‘Touching Minds, Raising Dignity’ is helping people facing mental health challenges. with a focus on children with disabilities and children affected by the Ebola epidemic.

 Sierra Leone has known several periods of crisis - it was ravaged by a civil war that lasted from 1991 to 2002 and in the spring of 2014, was one of the countries most severely affected by the Ebola epidemic.